chevere/docs/components/Router.md

 The router component is built on top of [FastRoute](https://github.com/nikic/FastRoute), but with added context for the chevere realm.

-::: tip Learn by Examples
+::: tip Learn by Example
 Check the Router [examples](https://github.com/chevere/examples/tree/master/03.Http#00router-makephp) to learn directly playing with code.
 :::

 ## Routing

-The Routing component is in charge of providing the ability to configure a file system based [Router](Router.md) by defining files and folders as route components.

-### Routing Filesystem Structure
+Routing works by defining routes and HTTP method to [Controller](Action.md#controller) matching using file system based conventions.
 Routes are defined in a folder-based structure.

 Tree below shows how a routing directory looks like.

 ```sh
 /var/routing